*This article was updated on 11 April 2020.

 Besides that there is also financial relief provided for credit card holders – banking institutions will offer to convert the outstanding balances into a 3-year term loan with reduced interest rates to help borrowers better manage their debt (more explained below).

-This move is timely indeed considering the Movement Control Order (MCO) extension which was also just announced by our PM – Malaysia will be extending the MCO by two weeks until 14 April 2020 to contain the further spread of COVID 19.
+This move is timely indeed considering the Movement Control Order (MCO) extension which was also just announced by our PM – Malaysia will be extending the MCO by another two weeks until 28 April 2020 to contain the further spread of COVID 19.